merely-useful/py-rse/index.md

 ### Exercise \@ref(git-cmdline-ex-commit) {-}

-1. Would only create a commit if files have already been staged.
+1. No: This would only create a commit if files have already been staged.
-2. Would try to create a new repository.
+2. No: This would try to create a new repository.
-3. Is correct: first add the file to the staging area, then commit.
+3. Yes: First add the file to the staging area, then commit.
-4. Would try to commit a file "my recent changes" with the message myfile.txt.
+4. No: This would try to commit a file "my recent changes" with the message myfile.txt.

-### Exercise \@ref(git-cmdline-ex-multiple) {-}

-1. Change `names.txt` and `old-computers.txt` using an editor like Nano.
-2. Add both files to the staging area with `git add *.txt`.
-3. Check that both files are there with `git status`.
-4. Commit both files at once with `git commit`.

 ### Exercise \@ref(git-cmdline-ex-bio) {-}